AddressGardiner Row/Great Denmark Street DublinSee nearby area

-Located 1 km from Croke Park Stadium in Dublin, Castle Hotel features a restaurant, bar and free WiFi throughout the property.
+Located 1 km from Temple Bar in Dublin, Castle Hotel features a restaurant, bar and free WiFi throughout the property.
 Guests can enjoy the on-site restaurant.
 Private parking is available on site.

-Every room includes a TV with cable channels.
 You will find a kettle in the room.
-Every room has a private bathroom equipped with a bath or shower.
+Every room includes a private bathroom equipped with a bath or shower.
 For your comfort, you will find free toiletries and a hair dryer.
-A flat-screen TV is offered.
+A flat-screen TV with cable channels is offered.

 You will find a 24-hour front desk at the property.

-Temple Bar is 1.1 km from Castle Hotel, while Button Factory is 1.1 km from the property.
+Croke Park Stadium is 1 km from Castle Hotel, while Button Factory is 1.1 km from the property.
 The nearest airport is Dublin Airport, 8 km from Castle Hotel.

 Services & facilities

 - Breakfast in the room